HL7/carin-digital-insurance-card/input/pagecontent/General_Guidance.md

 ### Must Support

 <p>For profiles defined in other IGs, the meaning of Must Support is established in the defining IG.
-Note that the Must Support requirements for this IG are modeled after the US Core implementation guide, with the requirements for CARIN Server APIs modeled on those for US Core Responders, and the requirements for CARIN Consumer Apps modeled on those for US Core Requestors.&nbsp; When querying and reading CARIN IG for Digital Insurance Card Profiles, *Must Support* on any profile data element <strong>SHALL</strong> be interpreted as follows:&nbsp;</p>
+Note that the Must Support requirements for this IG are modeled after the US Core implementation guide.
+The requirements for Health Plan API actors are modeled on those for US Core Responders, and the requirements for Consumer App actors is modeled on those for US Core Requestors.
+When querying and reading CARIN IG for Digital Insurance Card Profiles, *Must Support* on any profile data element SHALL be interpreted as follows:</p>
 <ul>
 <li>Health Plan API actors <strong>SHALL</strong>&nbsp;be capable of populating all data elements as part of the query results as specified by the CARIN for Digital Insurance Card CapabilityStatement.</li>
 <li>Consumer App actors <strong>SHALL</strong> be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.</li>